-Contractor - An individual or company, properly licensed as a 1) General Contractor with a classification of Building (BD, LB, UB); 2) Residential Builder; OR 3) Specialty Contractor, that undertakes a contract to provide materials and/or labor to perform a service or do a construction job.
-Such Contractor must be licensed by the SC Dept. of Labor, Licensing and Regulation with an "active" status, have an effective \$1 million general liability insurance policy and a workmen's compensation policy.
-Contractors may not exceed their own LLR dollar limitations or work on more than five (5) emergency repair and four (4) owner-occupied rehabilitation units, whichever is less.
+Contractor - An individual or company, properly licensed as a 1) General Contractor with a classification of Building (BD, LB, UB); OR 2) Residential Builder, that undertakes a contract to provide materials and/or labor to perform a service or do a construction job.
+Such Contractor must be licensed by the SC Dept. of Labor, Licensing and Regulation with an "active" status, have an effective \$1 million general liability insurance policy and a worker's compensation policy.
+Contractors may not exceed their own LLR dollar limitations or work on more than five (5) emergency repair and four (4) owner-occupied rehabilitation houses, whichever is less.